The system refers to the 3 tiers involved in the supply chain for alcoholic beverages:

 Once a label for an alcoholic beverage has been approved by the TTB, the label also has to be approved by some state alcohol boards.
 If that is the case, the state alcohol boards will generally approve the labels already approved by the TTB.

-In some states like Texas, wineries located outside of the state need to obtain a permit to allow them to sell their products to wholesalers in the state.
-If such a permit is required, any winery inside or outside the United States can obtain it.
+In some states like Texas, wineries located outside of the state need to obtain a permit to allow them to sell their products to eligible permit holders in the state.

 It is important to understand the rules and regulations for sales of alcohol in each state, not in the United States as a whole.
 The rules vary greatly from state to state.

 The alcohol industry as a whole is highly regulated in the United States.
 However, do keep in mind that many of the rules may not pertain to wine sales and may not be relevant to wineries abroad.